rony-guerra/LA_Apparel_Project/README.md

 ![Dashboard](los_angeles_apparel_dashboard_image.png)
 I am sharing the dashboard as a image because I was unable to publish the dashboard to Power BI service since it requires a pro subscription or work account which I do not have.
 - **Power BI Desktop File:** I will share the .pbix file, which can be downloaded and viewed using **Power BI Desktop**.
 Here is the file: ![dashboard download](los_angeles_apparel_dashboard.pbix) click on 'View Raw'

+This dashboard provides a real-time overview for the inventory lot audit process.
+It’s designed to help the admin staff to track the current project status, identify any lots that remain to be audited, and shows the estimated remaining time to completion **(days)**.